enricoDec/Estimating-indoor-occupancy-using-BLE/README.md

 # BLE (Bluetooth Low Energy) Room occupancy detection
 Here a general overview of the project is given.
-Under BLE Scanner, Interface and Smartphone Counter a more detailed description of the components and deployment guide is found.
+A deployment guide can be found [here](#deployment).

 This project is based on the work of Justin Steven Herbrich, his project can be found [here](https://github.com/jutnhbr/dln-ble-scanner-for-room-utilization).
 Herbrich's developed an approach to take advange of the fact that most people carry at least one BLE capable device with them.
 The idea is to use BLE to detect nearby devices and try to determine how many people are found in a room.
 This project is an attempt to improve Herbrich's approach and make it more scalable and accurate.
 Herbrich's approach to determine the number of people in a room is based on the assumption, that a BLE Device that allows a connection and has a public address is a consumer device and as such counts as a person.
 Altough his testing showed promising results, there are some flaws in his approach.
 Most devices nowdays use random MAC addresses to protect the privacy of the user, this includes most Apple devices (iPhones, MacBooks and iPads).
 All these devices offer a connection over BLE and could be related to a person in the room but they are not counted as a person, because they use a random MAC address.
 This project tries to solve this problem by using the device name instead of the MAC address to identify a person.
 The device name is not protected by privacy and can be used to identify a device.
 This project also tries to make the BLE Scanner more scalable by adding support for multiple BLE Scanners.
 The BLE Scanners can be distributed across multiple rooms and the data is then sent to a central database.
 This allows us to scale the system to multiple rooms and buildings.